Bradley-Buchner/worm_synergy/README.md

 ### Representation
-* Pair subgraphs:
+Each gene pair is represented as a localized subgraph from the global interaction network.

+**Pair subgraphs**
-  * node set: union of each perturbed gene's/member's one-hop neighborhood
+* Node set: The union of the one-hop neighborhoods of both perturbed genes
-  * all edges filled in from the original graph/network
+* Edge set: All edges induced from the original interaction network, preserving directionality and interaction type

-* Node-level features/attributes:
+**Node-level features**

+Each node within a subgraph is annotated with biologically and topologically motivated attributes:
-  * in-degree and out-degree
+* In-degree and out-degree
-  * proximity (hop distance) from each perturbed gene
+* Proximity (hop distance) to each perturbed gene
-  * proximity (hop distance) to the nearest aging-associated gene (zero if associated with aging itself)
+* Proximity (hop distance) to the nearest aging-associated gene (zero for aging-associated genes)
-  * perturbation status and type: if perturbed, what kind of pertubation? => ("knockdown", "knockout", or "overexpression")
+* Perturbation status and perturbation type (knockdown, knockout, or overexpression)

+This representation encodes local network structure while also injecting relevant biological context for the prediction task.

 ### Model
 Subgraph encoder => classification head